 The National Weather Service (NWS) is a branch of the National Oceanic and Atmospheric Administration under the United States Department of Commerce.
 The Weather Forecast Office (WFO) in Nashville, Tennessee is part of the Southern Region of the NWS.

-The forecasters are supported by two interns.
+The forecasters are supported by three interns.
 Their responsibilities include maintaining NOAA Weather Radio broadcasts, launching weather balloons (twice daily), issuing various meteorological and hydrological products, measuring ozone, and assisting the forecaster with general duties.